kojisekig/KEA-lucene/readme.md

 ## Why Lucene?

 Now, you might think why you use Lucene to implement KEA.
-Not only KEA, when you implement a natural language processing tool, you often count the number of words or documents that include a certain word, or separate a document into words.
+Not only KEA, when you implement a natural language processing tool, you often count the number of words or documents that include a certain word, or tokenize a document into words.
 Lucene provides well-suited APIs to execute those processes.
-In addition, the transpose index (simply "index" hereinafter) is excellent feature as a word dictionary as well.
+In addition, the inverted index (simply "index" hereinafter) is excellent feature as a word dictionary as well.
 The following is Lucene API that I specifically used for KEA-lucene.

 ### Analyzer